radicalcoder/Project2Ap/APWebProject-Ordering/README.md

 # APWebProject
-AP Project
+AP Project2
-AP Project
+AP Project2

-Project Title - Bake Me Away
+Project Title - TravelPedia

-Description This project’s main aim is to develop an easy to use web-store that assists in ordering different variety of Cakes online.
-The objective that this project tries to achieve is to make an easy to use, interactive, one stop shop for all your cake related requirements.
-To facilitate choices and make ordering easy, we follow a user interactive interface where a user has hundred percent control over the choices he wants to make about their product.
-This is achieved by providing the user with a wide range of options from which they can handcraft their own final product.
+Description :

-What makes your project stand out?
-The idea finds its origin in one of the developers own interest in baking which led to the development of this online store.
-This makes it very personalized and we have tried to give it a touch of our own.
+This project's main aim is help with easy online booking of flights and hotel reservation.
+The site allows an dummy model to book flight systems and book a hotel room for a number of guests over a certain period of time.

 Built With Flask - The web framework used Flask - Dependency Management SqlAlchemy - Database Management

 How to Run: The code functions seamlessly when used with flask.
 Follow these steps to run the website.
 You will need Visual Studio With Python to run the website seamlessly.

-1.Clone the "Ordering" branch from the github repository named APWebProject 2.Run Visual Studio
+1.Clone the "DB" branch from the github repository named Project2Ap 2.Run Visual Studio
 3.Open the Flask Solution from the cloned "Ordering" repository 4.Click on "Web Server" in Visual Studio